 Most children notice the intense sweating for the first time when their very moist palms begin to interfere with school and social activities.
 Excessive sweating in the hands can severely affect the ability to write, hold papers, use touch screens and hold objects.
 Many children are embarrassed by the condition and may begin to shy away from friends and social situations.

 Your child's pediatrician or a dermatologist can diagnose the condition.
-The Children's Hospital of Philadelphia offers the full spectrum of treatments for hyperhidrosis, including:
+Children's Hospital of Philadelphia offers the full spectrum of treatments for hyperhidrosis, including:

 If you suspect that your child has hyperhidrosis, contact your pediatrician and make an appointment.